Mathison/BTM_runner/README.md

 $ python3 analyze_data.py BTM /local/path/to/vocab.txt /local/path/to/index.txt /local/path/to/BTM_result/ k

--This command will help us generate the BTM_result from BTM and write that to /local/path/to/BTM_result/, k is the number of topics we selected
+- This command will help us generate the BTM_result from BTM and write that to /local/path/to/BTM_result/, k is the number of topics we selected

 $ python3 write_topicDisplay.py /local/path/to/ BTM_result k /local/path/to/vocab.txt

--This function will write the result of top 30 keywords for each topic under the /local/path/to/BTM_result_topic.txt
+- This function will write the result of top 30 keywords for each topic under the /local/path/to/BTM_result_topic.txt

 #### The BTM_result_topic basically looks like below
 ![BTM_Topic_result_sample](https://github.com/Mathison/BTM_runner/topic_result.png)